-When using the AnQi CMS to manage a website, we all hope that the final page presented to the visitor is both beautiful and efficient.The loading speed of the page and the cleanliness of the source code not only affect user experience, but also have a subtle but important impact on search engine optimization (SEO).You may have encountered such a situation during template development: although the template code looks neat, there are always unwanted blank lines in the rendered HTML source code.These blank lines are mostly derived from logical control tags in the template, and Anqi CMS provides a very practical feature that can help us easily solve this problem.
+When using AnQi CMS to manage a website, we all hope that the page presented to the visitor is both beautiful and efficient.The loading speed of the page and the neatness of the source code not only affect the user experience, but also have a subtle but important impact on search engine optimization (SEO).You may have encountered such a situation in template development: although the template code looks neat, there are always some unwanted blank lines in the rendered HTML source code.These blank lines are mostly from the logic control tags in the template, and Anqi CMS provides a very practical function to help us easily solve this problem.

 For example, suppose you have a piece of code in your template that determines whether to display some content: